ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 **Interpreting** the data output by learning analytics solutions is also a challenge.
 Learning processes are known to be highly contextual, and individual differences matter a lot.
 Even in "purely online" experiences, learning still happens in the physical world.
 When looking at the outputs of an LA system, we need to consider: Can some **extraneous aspect** be causing this data? (short answer: probably yes!).
 For example, a temporary lack of activity from a learner in the system can indicate that they are thinking hard about the answer... but it could also be because the student was interrupted by someone else in the room.
 Hence, beware of over-simplistic interpretations and extrapolations from a single source of (digital) data, with no knowledge of the physical context.

 In LA research there is a strong emphasis on **theory/pedagogical grounding of analyses**.
 The results of LA should still make sense when seen from the point of view of some learning/pedagogical theory.
-As a consequence, particular analysis approaches have been devised to understand learning under certain pedagogies like collaborative learning{% cite chejara2020 %}, inquiry learning, or knowledge building.
+As a consequence, particular analysis approaches have been devised to understand learning under certain pedagogies like collaborative learning {% cite chejara2020 %}, inquiry learning, or knowledge building.

 ## Ethical challenges